mstade/address/README.md

 ## API versions

-This document is for v2.x of the api.
+This document is for v2.x of the api which is currently only in the dev environment.

+v2.x is fully backwards compatible with v1.x
 For v1.x documentation please see [here](v1/README.md)

-v2.x is fully backwards compatible with v1.x

 ## Usage